denten-books/plain-text/30-format.md

 contractual structure.
 The medium sets the conditions of usage predetermined by its creator.
 Crucially, the smart document can enforce the rules of engagement without revealing them to the reader.
-The codified contract is in fact "tamper proof," itself resistant to access and therefore interpretation.
+The codified contract is in fact "tamper proof," itself resistant to access and therefore interpretation (Fig. 3-6).

 !["Control data and AVI file in memory.
 Concatenated control data and AVI file.
 Concatenated and encrypted control data and AVI file."